chrisman/chrisman.github.io/README.md

 ## How to blog

-1. Post titles are a numerical sequence.
-Start a new `.m4` doc in `/src` with a title of the next number.

-2. Increment LATEST in Makefile
+1. Increment the number in LATEST.
+Start `./src/<number>.m4`

-3. make
+3. build: `make`

-4. To publish, push to master.
+4. publish: push to master.

 ## References